polyswarm/polyswarmd/README.md

 `make format` applies formatting to the files in `src/polyswarmd` in-place, rather than just emitting suggestions them to the user.

 ### Generating stubs
-`make genstubs` will print dynamically generated type-stubs for the polyswarm Websocket messages.
+`make msgstubs` will print dynamically generated type-stubs for the polyswarm Websocket messages.
 The script which is ultimately responsible for generating these stubs is located in `src/polyswarmd/websockets/scripts/gen_stubs.py`

 ## Unit tests
 `make tests` will run PolyswarmD's unit test suite.